Apostille USA

 2. Manual Processing

 1. Document verification: The authorities carefully verify the authenticity and validity of the submitted documents.
+Many documents must first be notarized by a notary before they can be processed for apostille, as a notary public’s signature and seal are often required for document authentication.

 3. Stamping and sealing: The apostille is manually affixed to the document, certifying its authenticity and legal recognition.